Mark Lawrenson: Media career

 He also writes a regular Preston North End column for the University of Central Lancashire's Students' Union newspaper, Pluto, and a weekly column for the Liverpool Daily Post.
 He worked with Japanese entertainment company Konami, recording commentary samples for the Pro Evolution Soccer series, alongside ITV commentator Jon Champion, from Pro Evolution Soccer 2008 to Pro Evolution Soccer 2010.
 He was replaced by ITV pundit Jim Beglin for Pro Evolution Soccer 2011.
 In addition, Lawrenson has also featured alongside John Motson as a commentator in EA Sports' FIFA series from 99 through 2001 and on the Euro 2000 video game.

-In 2002, Lawrenson made a bet on Football Focus that Bolton would be relegated from the Premiership in the 2001–02 season.
+In 2002, Lawrenson made a bet on Football Focus that Bolton Wanderers would be relegated from the Premier League in the 2001–02 season.
 He lost the bet after Sam Allardyce's team stayed up, and shaved off his moustache as a result.

 At the 2014 FIFA World Cup, the BBC received 172 complaints after Lawrenson said that Swiss striker Josip Drmić "should put a skirt on".
 The channel responded by stating "We acknowledge that the remark by commentator Mark Lawrenson about Switzerland's Josip Drmić was inappropriate and we apologise for any offence caused by it".

+At the end of the 2021–22 Premier League season, and after a 30-year stint with the BBC, during which he covered a total of six World Cups, Lawrenson was told by the football head his typical one-year contract would not be renewed.
+He subsequently claimed that the cause was ostensibly BBC's "woke culture".
+He stated that a "very early woke moment" occurred 25 years previously, in the aftermath of Princess Diana's death, when an editor allegedly told him to "not mention the wall" if describing free kicks in a forthcoming match.